MicrosoftDocs/azure-reference-other/azure-monitor-ref/index.md

 The following sections are currently included in this documentation.

 - [**Supported metrics**](./supported-metrics/metrics-index.md)  - A list of all platform  metrics currently available within Azure Monitor
-- [**Supported log categories**](./supported-logs/logs-index.md)  - A list of all resource logs available through Azure Monitor
+- [**Resource logs / Log Analytics log categories**](./supported-logs/logs-index.md)  - A list of all resource logs available through Azure Monitor
-- [**Log tables**](./tables/tables-category.md) - Tables stored in Azure Monitor Logs.
+- [**Log Analytics tables**](./tables/tables-category.md) - Tables stored in Azure Monitor Logs.
 These are the same tables viewable and queryable through the Log Analytics interface in the Azure portal.
+- [**Log Analytics sample queries**] - Sample queries to retrieve data from the log analytics tables.
+These queries are also available in the Log Analytics workspace.